telliott99/MySwift/arrays.rst

     a.sort { $0 < $1 }
     println(a)

-This also prints what you'd expect.
+This also prints what you might guess.
 We are using a closure rather than a named function, but we'll look at those in a later section.

 It's important that the comparison method must be provided, you can't just call ``sort``.

 .. sourcecode:: bash